rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 But what about timeseries databases?

-`TimescaleDB` is a `Postgres` extension that enables working with timeseries readings from within `Postgres`[^NAT].
+`TimescaleDB` is a extension that enables working with timeseries readings from within the `Postgres`[^NAT] database.
 It provides a special table called a `Hypertable` which speeds up insert & query performance for timeseries tables[^CAT].
 So provided that its performance was comparable to `Python` I saw it as a viable alternative.

 [^NAT]: It's a very popular database, see [StackOverFlow's 2023 Developer Survey](https://survey.stackoverflow.co/2023/#section-most-popular-technologies-databases)

 [^CAT]: As of 2023-11-20 `TimescaleDB` by default chunks readings in compressed hypertables into intervals of one week so `Postgres` doesn't need to read all rows for queries that only care about a particular period of time, see [Hypertables](https://docs.timescale.com/use-timescale/latest/hypertables/)

-The web application needs a database so the database is a hard requirement.
 The web application framework, `Django`, works well with `Postgres` so by switching to `TimescaleDB` I found I could store all sensor metadata & all timeseries in the same database.

 So two databases ...